neyhartj/sequence_handling/README.md

 ### read\_mapping\_start.sh

-The `read_mapping_start.sh` script generates a series of QSub submissions for use with the [Portable Batch System](http://www.pbsworks.com/) on MSI's resources.
-It uses [GNU Parallel](http://www.gnu.org/software/parallel/) to start a series of [BWA](http://bio-bwa.sourceforge.net/) sessions to map reads back to a reference genome.
+The `read_mapping_start.sh` script generates a series of QSub submissions for use with the [Portable Batch System](http://www.pbsworks.com/) on MSI's resources. starts a series of [BWA](http://bio-bwa.sourceforge.net/) sessions to map reads back to a reference genome.
 ___

 ## Batch Submission Scripts